touchtechio/tensorflask/README.md

 # tensorflask
-This is a simple example of hosting a TensorFlow model as Flask service for inference.
-It provides the "Poodle, Pug or Weiner Dog?" image identification service using a retrained MobileNet model.
-The retrained model/labels are provided here to let you run the service locally.
+These are example of hosting a TensorFlow models as Flask services for inference.

+I provide ansible configuration for provisioning services in aws.
+I'm working through configuring everything to work through ansible and docker containers for easy of deployment and modularity.

+Features thus far are the installation of multiple hosts, the installation of docker dependencies, large file upload support, some tensorflow models, and basic flask site hosting

 ## Setup
 1. You need Python 3.x with Flask and TensorFlow installed.
 You can [download ActivePython 3.5](https://www.activestate.com/activepython/downloads) which has all the required dependencies already pre-installed.